 Humanity is gradually moving back to primal values.
 Some of us practice yoga, others eat paleo or primal, we increasingly meditate, we are more open to traditional medicine and ancient wisdom in general, and as such more and more folks embrace boxing.
 Once, the noble sport of kings, now a fun workout with a plethora of benefits.

 So, what are you waiting for?

-Go knock yourself out, get your ultimately rewarding workout.
+Go knock yourself out, (order your home punching bag now!) and get your ultimately rewarding workout.